Our Green Tea Story

 It's prepared from fresh green leaves implementing the crushing and curling method of processing.

-Majority of the processing steps are identical to that of CTC manufacture.
+Majority of the processing steps are identical to that of CTC (crushing, tearing and curling) manufacture.
 The steps involved in orthodox tea manufacture include crushing and curling in the steam heated pan using strong hands.
 The juice extracts out of the leaf and gets coated externally giving it a dark shade.
 It then undergoes grading & sorting.
 Finished grades are then stored in air-tight bins until a sufficient quantity has been accumulated to fill a consignment and finally the packing.

 Preparation & Serving:

 Hot: Place half teaspoon Orthodox green tea leave in a tea infuser.
 Pour water just off the boil.
 Let this brew for 2-3 minutes and enjoy.
 You can enjoy the second brew and subsequent brews by adding some more fresh hot water in the pot.
 When brewing tea the second time.

 Alternately, you can add 1 cup of boiling water to 1gm of Orthodox green tea and allow it to brew for 5-7 minutes and strain to drink.

 You can witness the full tea leaf blooming and opening up, which looks as fresh as the garden leaf in itself.
 The natural favour of the Orthodox green tea is strong and can be consumed without anything added.

 For best health results, it's advised to be consumed after breakfast and dinner.

 - It is full of antioxidants, which may lower your risk of various types of cancer

 - It is known to boost the metabolic rate of the body, which can lead to weight loss